Why Some Gyms Succeed and Others Fail

 With that added salary comes added responsibility.
 He’s working a lot more, which messes up his routine.
-He still works out four times per week, but for a couple of weeks he starts to slip on his nutrition.
+He still works out four times per week, but after a couple of weeks, he starts to slip on his nutrition.
 Still checking in with his coach weekly, he gets some new strategies for this new chapter of his life.
 And just like that, he’s right back on track.

 Sam looks and feels so damn good that he continues working out there… like forever.
 Dozens of his friends and family join, and they all love it too.

 Dan and Sam have about as typical a story as anyone that joins a gym.
 They have some weight to lose, they are super motivated in the beginning, and when they start seeing results it’s all they can talk about.

 Where the two stories diverge is in terms of the nutrition support from each gym.
 I can personally relate to the first story of Dan.
 I’ve been a member of 10+ CrossFit gyms and even ran my own for six months once.
 The support I got in nutrition from these gyms was general education or time-based challenges.
 Both of these worked to a certain extent, but not for an extended period of time.